‘Marital Rape’ – Where Does It Stand In The Islamic Legal System?

-Islam is the only religion that pays attention to women’s rights categorically and upholds the fundamental right of a wife to be free from ‘harm’.
-If a husband forces his wife into sexual intercourse, he can only do so by harming her and since this is prohibited in Islam, the act is clearly ‘unlawful’ and therefore an offence.
+Islam is a religion that pays attention to women’s rights categorically and upholds the fundamental right of a wife to be free from ‘harm’.
+If a husband forces his wife into sexual intercourse, he can only do so by harming her and since this is prohibited in Islam, the act is clearly ‘unlawful’ and, therefore, an offence.

 Marital rape is more appropriately classified as an issue of ‘domestic violence’ and shall be dealt within that ambit.
-There have been many precedents since the time of Prophet Muhammad (peace be upon him) regarding ‘forced sexual intercourse with wife’ and these incidences had been dealt with right away by punishing the wrongdoer.
+There have been many precedents from the time of Prophet Muhammad (peace be upon him) regarding ‘forced sexual intercourse with wife’ and such incidences had been dealt with right away by punishing the wrongdoer.

 Unfortunately, many Muslims are under the impression that forced sexual intercourse with wives is religiously allowed.
 This is clearly wrong.
-There are some important points to take into consideration while learning about this issue.
+Some important points must be taken into consideration while learning about this issue.

 It is absolutely haram (unlawful) for a man to harm his wife.
-The Prophet (pbuh) not only prohibited harming others in general, but also those who are like one’s ‘garment’ (implying spouse) and those who live under one’s ri’aaya (governance), care or shepherdship (as mentioned in prophetic traditions), and commanded men to deal with their wives in an honorable way.
-Rape, abuse, ill-treatment and the infliction of harm, be it physical, verbal or psychological, is completely unacceptable in such a relationship.
+The Prophet (pbuh) not only prohibited harming others in general, but also those who were like one’s ‘garment’ (implying spouse) and those who lived under one’s ri’aaya (governance), care or shepherdship (as mentioned in prophetic traditions), and commanded men to deal with their wives in an honorable way.
+Rape, abuse, ill-treatment and the infliction of harm, be it physical, verbal or psychological, is, therefore, completely unacceptable in such a relationship.

-There is no doubt that a marital tie grants both partners the right to intimacy, but this does not imply or allow practice of the right forcibly or violently.
-If such a situation arises where one has been deprived of his or her conjugal rights, then one must try to communicate through an appropriate channel to resolve the matter as that would most certainly be the honorable way to do so.
+There is no doubt that a marital tie grants both partners the right to intimacy, but this does not imply or allow the practice of the right forcibly or violently.
+If a situation arises where one partner feels to have been deprived of his or her conjugal rights, then one must try to communicate through an appropriate channel to resolve the matter, as that would most certainly be the honorable way to do so.

 Under no circumstances is it allowed for someone to harm another to exercise so-called rights.
 That is strictly prohibited in Islam which instructs us to refer such disputes to those with religious and legal authority (as shall be explained later in this article).